sadinar/flatcapcostcalc/README.md

 ### Input Values

-- **_Hours Spent Hatching_**: Whole number greater than 0.
-Calculation will hatch and generate as many eggs as possible during this many hours
+- **_Hours Spent Hatching_**: List of two whole numbers greater than 0 where the first number is hours spent generating and the second is hours spent manually hatching.
+If there is only one number in the list, the program will assume the same amount of time is spent on each.
+Calculation will hatch and generate as many eggs as possible for the specified time periods
 - _**Gold per minute**_: Whole number greater than 0.
 Gold per minute as shown in-game.
 Calculation will subtract the cost of eggs from this to determine how many shiny wall upgrades can be purchased once all hatching is complete
 - **_Calcify Chance_**: Whole number from 0 to 100 exactly as shown in-game in the automation area.
 Used to determine how many, on average, mythic shards are produced in the given time period
 - _**Generate per second**_: Fractional number from 0.25 to 5.00 in increments of 0.01.
 Automation station's eggs per second as shown in-game.
 Will be used to determine how many eggs are generated in the given time period